cowcoin-io/claim/README.md

-Welcome to cowcoin.io, an open source incubator
+Welcome to cowcoin.io, our open source incubator by community - for community!

+This instruction details all the steps the open source project maintainers must follow to claim Cow tokens.

+1. In order for us to transfer tokens to your project, please add a file name .cowcoin into your project root folder, in which you put your ETH wallet ETH address.

-In-order to collect your coin, please make a pull request into this repo
+2. Open a pull request to this repo, to add a new file.

-- Filename format: yourprojectname.md
+- Filename: yourprojectname.md
-- Content as follow:
+- File content needs to provide the below info:

 ```
-Project Name:
+Project name:
 Project URL:
-Current Star Received:
+Current number of stars/favourites:
 ```
-- Add your wallet ETH address in .cowcoin at project's root folder